X-ray telescope: Focusing mirrors

 The mirrors can be made of ceramic or metal foil coated with a thin layer of a reflective material (typically gold or iridium).
 Mirrors based on this construction work on the basis of total reflection of light at grazing incidence.

-This technology is limited in energy range by the inverse relation between critical angle for total reflection and radiation energy.
+This technology is limited in energy range due to the fact that the critical angle for total reflection is inversely proportional to the X-ray photon energy, meaning that higher energy photons require smaller incidence angles and therefore longer telescope designs.
 The limit in the early 2000s with Chandra and XMM-Newton X-ray observatories was about 15 kilo-electronvolt (keV) light.
 Using new multi-layered coated mirrors, the X-ray mirror for the NuSTAR telescope pushed this up to 79 keV light.
 To reflect at this level, glass layers were multi-coated with tungsten (W)/silicon (Si) or platinum (Pt)/silicon carbide(SiC).

 Collimating optics

 While earlier X-ray telescopes were using simple collimating techniques (e.g. rotating collimators, wire collimators), the technology most used in the present day employs coded aperture masks.
 This technique uses a flat aperture patterned grille in front of the detector.
-This design gives results that are less sensitive than focusing optics; also the imaging quality and identification of source position is much poorer.
-Though this design offers a larger field of view and can be employed at higher energies, where grazing incidence optics become ineffective.
-Also the imaging is not direct, but the image is rather reconstructed by post-processing of the signal.
+Compared to grazing incidence (focusing) telescopes, this design offers a larger field of view and can be employed at higher energies, making it more useful for imaging 'hard' (high energy) X-rays and gamma rays, where the photon energy exceeds 10-20 keV.
+On the other hand, coded aperture telescopes are less sensitive than grazing incidence techniques, meaning that the latter may be preferred for imaging lower enregy X-rays.

+Example X-ray telescopes that use coded apertures include the Ultra-Fast Flash Observatory Pathfinder (launched 2016), the Cadmium Zinc Telluride Imager (CZTI) aboard Astrosat (launched 2015), and the ECLAIRs camera aboard Space Variable Objects Monitor (launched 2024).